Glossary

 Corporate Trade Payments (CTX)

-An ACH format that allows B2B electronic payments that include remittance information, up to 9,999 addenda that contain trade payment details.
+An ACH format for B2B electronic payments that includes remittance information and up to 9,999 addenda records containing trade payment details.

 Corporation